 “Ah, a solid citizen and a constituent,” Christie replies.
 He feels better and asks the attendant for an extra bag of peanuts.

-Sitting across the aisle, the majority leader of the Wisconsin Senate, is hard at work.
-He's wearing one of those Cheeseheads, which he thinks might come in handy as a flotation device if the plane goes down over water.
+Sitting across the aisle, the majority leader of the Wisconsin Senate is hard at work.
+He’s wearing one of those Cheeseheads, which he thinks might come in handy as a flotation device should the plane go down over water.
 Obviously, he knows just about as much when it comes to airplanes as all the passengers aboard, combined, know about teaching.
-But he's drafting new legislation on his laptop--actually, he's cutting and pasting language provided by the American Legislative Exchange Council--which will fundamentally alter public education in his state.
+But he’s drafting new legislation on his laptop—actually, he’s cutting and pasting language provided by the American Legislative Exchange Council—which will fundamentally alter public education in his state.

 “May I ask,” he says, “who did the pre-flight safety check?
 I hope they knew what they were doing.”

 “Only the most knowledgeable mechanics are allowed to work on our planes,” the attendant assures him.
 “Glenn Beck, who knows everything, signed off on engine maintenance.
 And that new kid, from Teach for America, checked flight controls.”